 5 Minutes of Lowering Beats 45 Minutes of Lifting: ECU's 2026 Eccentric Protocol for Desk Workers, Busy Parents, and Anyone Over 40 Without Gym Time

-Edith Cowan University's 2026 trial in the Journal of Sport and Health Science (Vol. 15, 101126) found that four bodyweight eccentric exercises — chair squats, chair reclines, wall push-ups, heel drops — performed for five minutes a day produced measurable gains in strength, flexibility, strength-endurance, and mental health in sedentary adults.
+Edith Cowan University's 2026 trial in the Journal of Sport and Health Science found four bodyweight eccentric exercises performed for five minutes a day produced measurable gains in strength, flexibility, strength-endurance, and mental health in sedentary adults.
 No gym, no equipment, no soreness.
-Here is the protocol, the mechanism, and the way we are wiring it into AI coaching for desk-bound parents over 40.
+Here is the protocol, the mechanism, and how AI coaching wires it into a real week.

 Related Read